microsoft/vscode-appcenter/README.md

         * Apps will be automatically linked with corresponding iOS/Android secret keys and CodePush deployment keys
         * Changes will be pushed to your remote repository
         * New Testers Distribution Group will be created for every new app in App Center
-        * [Optional - can be enabled in extension settings by turning `appcenter.api.configurebranchandstartnewbuild` on] App will be connected to your GH repository `master` branch and new build will be started
+        > Tip: If you enable `appcenter.api.configurebranchandstartnewbuild` in extension sessings, the app will also be connected to your GH repository `master` branch and new build will be started
-    * You will be notified when finished and also we will automatically run `npm install` and `pod update` for you
+        * You will be notified when everything's finished and also we will automatically run `npm install` and `pod update` for you

 2. Link an existing react-native application to App Center.
     You will see a "Set Current App" option, when logged in.